anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       I utilized TranslateTransition for movement and FadeTransition for fading.

 6. Load game after game is over leads to loading a game with no bricks?

+- check if each function only has one task, if have more than one then should refactor and make separate functions.
+  - For example if we have a function moveBall() which checks boundaries of the walls of the game, changes ball's x and y coordinates, and checks for collisions with the blocks, then the function moveBall should be refactored to only do one task (change x and y coordinates) and should call functions checkBoundary()and collisionBlocks() to complete its task
+- no method should have more than 5 levels of indentation.
+  - if this is the case then make new helper methods.
+- each line should not have more than 80 chars (should fit inside your screen)
+- Class Variable Names
+- all class variables have get set methods.
+- all class variables should be private
+- methods should not have more than 5 parameters.
+The more parameters, less reusable then you need to group all the parameters in a new class
+- use lambda expressions to simplify the syntax for anonymous inner classes.